suryajeetlondhe/flutter_interview_questions/README.md

 overusing it can affect performance.

 ---

-64) What is the difference between padding and margin in Flutter?
+64.What is the difference between padding and margin in Flutter?
+---
 Padding is the space inside a widget, between its content and its border.

 Margin is the space outside a widget, between the widget and other surrounding widgets.